 Phase 5 – Go Live!

-It’s launch time.
-Migrate your final data and officially switch over to the new ERP environment.
+The moment has arrived.
+Migrate your data and switch over to the new system.

 Phase 6 – Support & Keep Growing!